irtazaali/covid-19-pk/README.md

 # covid-19-pk
-COVID-19-PK Data for PAKISTAN and SAARC Countries
+COVID-19-PK Data for PAKISTAN and Neighbouring Countries